majdsuliman2005/MindScape-AI/wireframes/00-site-journey.md

 # Site Journey (User Flow)

-## 1. Guest User (غير مسجل)
+## 1. Guest User (Unauthenticated)

-- يدخل إلى **Landing Page**.
-- يمكنه الضغط على **Login** أو **Register**.
+- Visits the Landing Page
+- Can click on Login or Register
-- بعد النقر على Login → ينتقل إلى صفحة تسجيل الدخول.
+- Clicking Login → navigates to Login Page
-- بعد النقر على Register → ينتقل إلى صفحة إنشاء حساب.
+- Clicking Register → navigates to Register Page

+---

-## 2. Logged-in User (مسجل دخول)
+## 2. Logged-in User (Authenticated)
-- بعد تسجيل الدخول، تظهر **الصفحة الرئيسية للتطبيق** (Dashboard) التي تحتوي على:
-  - نموذج تحليل المشاعر
-  - قائمة المهام
-  - إحصائيات سريعة
-  - أزرار: تمارين التنفس، التحديات اليومية، مؤقت التركيز
-- يمكنه تسجيل الخروج من خلال زر Logout.

-## الصفحات المطلوب تنفيذها هذا الأسبوع (Wireframes)
+- After logging in, the user is redirected to the Dashboard
+- The user can:
+  - Add a new task
+  - View all tasks
+  - Edit a task
+  - Delete a task
+  - Mark tasks as completed
+- The user can log out using the Logout button

+---

+## Pages to be designed this week (Wireframes)

 - Landing Page (public)
 - Login Page
 - Register Page